 Last week we looked at Infrastructure as Code (IaC), an emerging set of IT automation tools and practices that enable infrastructure management through a software layer.

 Today we will examine the impact of IaC on the business, using a “software-defined” lens to understand how this technology is a driver of change and transformation in the software supply chain.
-We will look at how Infrastructure as Code changes IT service management strategies, provides a foundation to launch DevOps initiatives and increase the scope of Agile practices, and demands a transformative approach to adoption in the enterprise.
+We will look at how Infrastructure as Code changes IT service management strategies, providing a foundation to launch DevOps initiatives and increase the scope of Agile practices.

 As a software-defined technology, we should immediately expect that Infrastructure as Code will be highly impactful on the business and how it is organized.
 It is important to recognize IaC as a software-defined technology, because looking at it through this lens gives us an understanding of what to expect as we start to adopt this technology in the enterprise.
 Analysis using three key attributes of software-definition will shed some light on the impacts: